bpevs/emoji_flashcards/data/README.md

 ### Audio

-For size reasons, audio is not included in this git repo (audio is generated into `data/gen`, but is ignored for commits).
-However, it is recommended to start with the latest generated files, since you'll run through all your text-to-speech credits real fast.
-You can download the latest `gen` directory from `https://static.bpev.me/flashcards/gen.zip`
+For filesize reasons, audio is not included in this git repo (audio is generated into `data/gen`, but is ignored for commits).
+The canonical audio is just `.mp3` files that can come from various sources.
+For this reason, it is recommended to download the latest `https://static.bpev.me/flashcards/gen.zip`, unzip it, and relocate it to `/data/gen`.

-Audio is currently generated using [play.ht](https://play.ht/text-to-speech-api/)
+When adding new audio, we usually start with TTS-generated audio, since it is an easy was to create a consistent set of audio.
+These are currently generated using [play.ht](https://play.ht/text-to-speech-api/), because they have pretty good audio through a fairly standard api.
+However, there are some limitations in language-choice and flexibility.
+In the future, it makes sense to look at some more open solutions, such as [IMS-Toucan](https://github.com/DigitalPhonetics/IMS-Toucan), [whisper](https://github.com/openai/whisper) or some other huggingface ai thing or smthn.
+Requirements for TTS engines are multi-lingual and SSML support (For inserting breaks to split audio.
+This is not necessary if using a local engine, where we can translate each word individually).

-It is generated into the directory:
+Audio is generated into the directory:

-`data/gen/{language-region-code}/audio/`
+`data/gen/{language-region-code}/audio/${locale}_${emoji}_${text}.mp3`

-With a filename format of:
+Examples:

-`{text}.mp3`
+- `data/gen/zh-CN/audio/zh-cn_🐈_猫.mp3`

-Examples: `data/gen/zh-CN/audio/狗.mp3` `data/gen/ja-JP/audio/貓.mp3`
+- `data/gen/ja-JP/audio/es-es_🔥_fuego.mp3`

-Name will be parsed to be valid urls, so we don't really care about keys with awkward text entities.
+Name should be parsed to be valid urls, so we don't really care about keys with awkward text entities.
 The only restriction is disallowing `_` in plugin names, since we use it for splitting entity names.